mrchowmein/CampManager/README.md

     <td><b> Difficulty </b> </td>
   </tr>
  <tr>
     <td>As a survivalist, I want to be able to look at a map.
-MapKit</td>
+Technical requirement: MapKit</td>
     <td>4</td>
   </tr>
  <tr>
     <td>As a survivalist, I want to be able to add places I found interesting to my map as POIs.
-CoreLocation, CLLocationManager, CoreData </td>
+Technical requirement: CoreLocation, CLLocationManager, CoreData </td>
     <td>3</td>
   </tr>
  <tr>
     <td>As a survivalist, I want to be record personal movement.
-Technical requirements: MapKit, CoreLocation, CLLocationManager</td>
+Technical requirement: MapKit, CoreLocation, CLLocationManager</td>
     <td>4</td>
   </tr>
  <tr>
-    <td>As a survivalist, I want to be able to take readings of my health such as sleep, heart rate.Technical requirements: HealthKit.
+    <td>As a survivalist, I want to be able to take readings of my health such as sleep, heart rate.Technical requirement: HealthKit.
 CoreData</td>
     <td>3</td>
   </tr>
  <tr>
     <td>As a survivalist, I want to be able to check and store air pressure.
-Technical requirements: CMAltimeter, CoreData</td>
+Technical requirement: CMAltimeter, CoreData</td>
     <td>3</td>
   </tr>
  <tr>